microsoft/nni/docs/en_US/NAS/SPOS.rst

 * Block search only.
 Channel search is not supported yet.
-* In the search phase, training from the pretrained checkpoint is required.
+* In the search phase, training from the scratch is required.
 Inheriting weights from supernet is not supported yet.

 Current Reproduction Results
 ----------------------------